-When customers visit your website for the first time, you want them to get a great impression of your company.
+When customers visit your website for the first time, you want them to get a great impression of your company and rank in Google SERP.
 Creating fast-loading sites can instill trust in your audience and demonstrate to them that your company is dependable.
 A slow-loading page, on the other hand, may elicit the opposite reaction.
 Leads will leave your website instantly to locate a company that emphasizes efficiency and professionalism.
 After all only a professional company that cares about its brand value and customer sentiments will work on improving the user experience and this includes website loading speed as well.
 So if you are wondering about how to improve your Google page speed score, then we can help you with that.

 Everybody hates slow-loading pages: Nobody likes a website that takes time to load once it's been clicked on.
 The difference in seconds can mean a world of difference in terms of the time a user invests in your website.

 Less time is spent by users on your slow-loading pages: The bounce rate increases by 100% when the load time increases from 1 second to 6 seconds.
 It reduces periodically with decreasing loading time.

 The conversion rate will eventually be impacted: The whole reason for creating a website is ultimately to increase sales in almost all cases.
 So unless it’s a fast-loading website, the website doesn’t serve the purpose it was intended for.

 SEO Rankings will take a hit: The Google algorithm gives high priority to the relevance of content along with the performance of the website in order to ensure that the users get the best results for every search.
 Guess what would happen if your website takes more time to load.

 Quality score will decrease: Expected clickthrough rate, Ad relevance, and Landing page experience are used to arrive at the quality score.
 A slow-loading page is bound to have a lower quality score when running PPC ads, thus leading the ads to be placed lower by Google.

 Want to improve your page speed?
 Contact us!